-Figure 3.
+Figure BET-8.
 Time series of WCPO bigeye tuna spawning biomass (SB/SBF=0) from the uncertainty grid of assessment model runs for the period 1990 to 2015 (the vertical line at 2015 represents the last year of the assessment), and stochastic projection results for the period 2016 to 2045 under the three future fishing scenarios (“2013-15 avg”, “Optimistic” and “Pessimistic”; rows).
 During the projection period (2016-2045) levels of recruitment variability are assumed to match those over the “recent” time period (2005-2014; left panel) or the time period used to estimate the stock-recruitment relationship (1962-2014; right panel).
 The red dashed line represents the agreed limit reference point.

 WCPO BET Management advice